Aismantas/Aciety-Claude/README.md

 Experimental Product Management Custom Claude Code skills, hooks, and rules for the Aciety product pipeline.

+Note.
+For these skills and config to be useful, full flow needs to be used (which might be made public after testing completes).

 Clone this repo and copy the files into place as part of the Claude Code setup process.

 ## Contents